AldeIT/Ardify/README.md

    - GND pin to GND or '-' row of breadboard.

-## Librerie utilizzate
+## Used Libraries

-- LiquidCrystal: per la gestione dello schermo LCD
+- LiquidCrystal: for managing the LCD screen
-- IRremote: per la gestione del ricevitore ad infrarossi
+- IRremote: for managing the infrared receiver
-- Wifi: per poter connettere l’esp32 a internet
+- WiFi: for connecting the ESP32 to the internet
-- SpotifyArduino: per gestire il player di Spotify tramite API
+- SpotifyArduino: for controlling the Spotify player through APIs
-- SoftwareSerial: per aprire una comunicazione seriale sui pin TX e RX
+- SoftwareSerial: for establishing serial communication on TX and RX pins
-- ArduinoJson: per la gestione dei valori di ritorno delle API
+- ArduinoJson: for handling the return values from APIs
-- thingProperties: per gestire l’aggiornamento delle variabili in cloud
+- thingProperties: for managing variable updates in the cloud

-## Bibliografia
+## References

-Per la gestione delle API di Spotify ci siamo appoggiati ad una libreria già esistente:
+For managing the Spotify APIs, we relied on an existing library:

   - https://github.com/witnessmenow/spotify-api-arduino

-Per il funzionamento e la gestione dello schermo LCD ci siamo appoggiati alla documentazione ufficiale:
+For the operation and management of the LCD screen, we referred to the official documentation:

   - https://buildmedia.readthedocs.org/media/pdf/arduinoliquidcrystal/latest/arduinoliquidcrystal.pdf

-Per l’utilizzo della libreria IRreceiver ci siamo appoggiati a vari tutorial tra cui:
+For the usage of the IRremote library, we consulted various tutorials including:

   - https://www.pjrc.com/teensy/td_libs_IRremote.html

-Per il collegamento e l’interfaccia ad Arduino Cloud abbiamo principalmente seguito questa guida:
+For the connection and interface with Arduino Cloud, we primarily followed this guide:

   - https://docs.arduino.cc/arduino-cloud/getting-started/esp-32-cloud